- Published on 20 March 2020

 Australia looks to bring independent players into the fold to challenge its “big four”

-Meanwhile, Australia has taken a different tack, with the banking regulator providing licenses to new, independent players, in part to provide more competition for the “big four” banks that dominate the country’s finance market and which were roundly criticised in the 2017 royal commission inquiry.
+Meanwhile, Australia has taken a different tack, with the banking regulator providing licences to new, independent players, in part to provide more competition for the “big four” banks that dominate the country’s finance market and which were roundly criticised in the 2017 royal commission inquiry.

 For their part, the Australian Prudential Regulation Authority (APRA) has said that while it wants to encourage competition, it has no intention to treat challenger banks any differently from other deposit taking institutions.
 “It’s not APRA’s role to pick winners and losers,” said Melisande Waterford, general manager of regulatory affairs and licensing.
 “APRA is keen to see new entrants succeed.
 APRA’s licensing ‘mission’ is not to license as many new banks as it can, as quickly as it can.
 Rather, our mission is to facilitate the launch of viable entities.”